mustakimali/GDocsMarkdownPreview/README.md

 * File -> Save (or `Ctrl/⌘ + S`) for both open files
 * When prompted enter new project name for 'Untitled project', e.g. 'Preview Markdown'
 * Close the window, return to the GDocs window and follow Add-ons -> Preview Markdown -> Start

+> All credit goes to the [showdown.js](https://github.com/showdownjs/showdown) and [highlight.js](https://github.com/isagalaev/highlight.js) as these libraries made this possible.